OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

         	sevenDisplay.showDigit(i,inputHexString[i])
 ```

+// TODO: need to describe what we're doing: changing the scan, setting a value, then changing the scan, setting a value, etc

 To see it in action, make sure you have `registerClass.py`, `sevenSegDisplay.py` and `STK08-seven-seg-display.py` in your `/root/` directory.

 Then run the following: